June 21 in History

 American football player

-Derrius Guice is an American former professional football running back.
-He played college football for the LSU Tigers, where he was the first player in Southeastern Conference (SEC) history with three career games of…
+Derrius Guice is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the LSU Tigers, becoming the first player in Southeastern…

 Read More